bbishdotdev/bsquared/WORKFLOW.md

 A **cycle** is a collection of related tasks that deliver a complete feature or milestone.
 Each cycle:

-- Takes 1-2 weeks part-time (~8 hours total)
+- Has a defined duration (1-3 weeks, 1-2 months, or 1 quarter)
-- Contains 6-10 tasks, each taking ~1 hour
+- Contains multiple tasks that fit within the allocated hours
 - Has clear deliverables and success criteria
 - Can be completed independently